tungstennn/Docker-Multi-Stage-Build/README.md

 ## **Features**

-- Multi-stage Docker builds.
+- Multi-stage Docker builds
-- Production-ready configuration using the lightweight `node:alpine` image.
+- Production-ready configuration using the lightweight `node:alpine` image
-- Runs the application as a non-root user for added security.
+- Runs the application as a non-root user for added security
-- Exposes the application on port `3000`.
+- Exposes the application on port `3000`

 ---